scadavid0/Hands-Free-Typing-and-Text-to-Speech-using-Eye-Tracking/README.txt

 "src" contains the source code for the project with documentation on how it works and how to use it.

-"videos" contains the two video demos we should for our in-class presentation.

 COPYRIGHT.txt attests copyright for our project.